opentdf/nifi/README.md

 # Quick Start - Docker Compose

-1. Build the NiFi Archives (NARs) and place in the docker compose mounted volumes
+1. Build the NiFi Archives (NARs) and place in the docker compose mounted volumes.
+The opentd java-sdk is currently hosted on github's maven package repository, so github credentials are required to perform a maven build.

     ```shell
+    export GITHUB_ACTOR=your gh username
+    export GITHUB_TOKEN=your gh token
     make compose-package
     ```
 1. Start docker compose